A Guide to creating an Image Map using JavaScript

 Defining Areas and Shapes

-Next, we need to define the areas and shapes within the image map.
+Next, you have to define the areas and shapes within the image map.
 There are three types of shapes commonly used in image maps:

-• Rectangular : This shape is defined by specifying the coordinates of the top-left and bottom-right corners.
+• Rectangular : You can define this shape by specifying the coordinates of the top-left and bottom-right corners.

-• Circular : This shape is defined by specifying the center coordinates and the radius.
+• Circular : You define this shape by specifying the center coordinates and the radius.

-• Polygons : This shape is defined by specifying the coordinates of each vertex.
+• Polygons : You can create this shape specifying the coordinates of each vertex.

 Here's an example of how to define a rectangular area within the image map: